 Answer: The short answer is that the college financial aid office is wrong.
-The federal guidance for financial aid called the Application and Verification Guide (https://ifap.ed.gov/fsahandbook/attachments/1819FSAHbkAVG.pdf) states: “Unaccompanied homeless youth (56–58).
+The federal guidance for financial aid, called the Application and Verification Guide (https://ifap.ed.gov/fsahandbook/attachments/1819FSAHbkAVG.pdf) states: “Unaccompanied homeless youth (56–58).
 A student is independent if at any time on or after July 1, 2017 (irrespective of whether he is currently homeless or at risk thereof) he is determined to be an unaccompanied youth who is homeless or is self-supporting and at risk of being homeless.”
 (Page 31 of the document, or page AVG-27).
-The student’s current status does not matter – the student simply needs to have been determined to be an unaccompanied homeless youth after July 1.
+Neither the student’s current status nor his intermittent stays with his mother matter – the student simply needs to have been determined to be an unaccompanied homeless youth after July 1.
 Elsewhere in this document, on pp. 121-122, or AVG-117-118, the guidance makes clear that financial aid administrators must use the McKinney-Vento definition, and must accept determinations from liaisons.

 I have a graduating senior who was identified as an unaccompanied homeless youth at the start of the school year.
 The student reports being in and out of the parent’s unstable home over the past few years, couch surfing, and currently staying with a family friend.
 The college financial aid office has told the student that the unaccompanied homeless youth FAFSA letter from the school district is an error because the student has stayed at the mother’s home at times.